fraxflax/fprintkill/examples/README.md

    finds a suitable locker and launches it using fprintkill to get fingerprint unlock if necessary.

 * __slock__
-   simple wrapper to lauch slock with fprintkill
+   simple wrapper to lauch slock with fprintkill, using environment variables instead of arguments to fprintkill

 * __xtrlock__
    simple wrapper to lauch xtrlock with fprintkill